-On vehicles with a large lifting height, the ground distance is reduced when reaching maximum lifting height.
+On vehicles with a large lifting height, the distance between the ground and suspension elements is reduced when reaching maximum lifting height.
 The spring elements on the axle could ground when manoeuvring and be damaged.

 For vehicles with large lifting heights, always put the air suspension in driving position.